ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

 # Delete Products Based On Multiple Criterias

 ## Requirement
+H2 is already been integrated with this project.
+So you need not to do anything else for DB Integration except adding `ProductRepo` Repository.

 You are provided with 2 Entities `Product` and `Category`.
 Both of them are related to each other.